FENRlR/MB-iSTFT-VITS2/README.md

 This is an experimental build.
 Does not guarantee performance, therefore.

-According to [shigabeev](https://github.com/shigabeev)'s [experiment](https://github.com/FENRlR/MB-iSTFT-VITS2/issues/2) it can now dare claim the word SOTA (at least for Russian).
+According to [shigabeev](https://github.com/shigabeev)'s [experiment](https://github.com/FENRlR/MB-iSTFT-VITS2/issues/2), it can now dare claim the word SOTA for its performance (at least for Russian).

 ## pre-requisites